FoxyCart/foxyshop/readme.txt

 == Upgrade Notice ==

-= 4.7.3 =
+= 4.7.4 =
-Fixing error which showed unassigned images when no images had been associated
+A number of small improvements and bugfixes for issues that have been reported recently.